alphagov/paas-developer-docs/docs/deploying_apps/orgs_spaces_targets.md

 Your tenant account belongs to at least one **organisation** ("org" for short) within the PaaS.
 This typically represents the real-world organisation, department or team you work for.
 Your co-workers' tenant accounts will belong to the same org.

+Typically a team has a single organisation, but you can have more than one.

 To list the orgs your account can access, run:

 ``cf orgs``